DHTMLX/docs-richtext/docs/guides/vuejs_integration.md

 description: This guide provides explanations on possible ways of adding and initializing DHTMLX Rich Text Editor in Vue-based web apps.
 ---

-You can use dhtmlxRichText in an application created with the [Vue.js](https://vuejs.org/) framework.
+You can use DHTMLX Richtext in an application created with the [Vue.js](https://vuejs.org/) framework.
 [Check the demo on Github](https://github.com/DHTMLX/vuejs-widgets).

 :::note
-Note, that the implementation provided below is not the only way to use dhtmlxRichText in a Vue.js-based application.
+Note, that the implementation provided below is not the only way to use DHTMLX Richtext in a Vue.js-based application.
 It gives you initial schema of integration and implies further extension of the app functionality depending on your goals.
 :::